mp5maker/react-club-management/README.md

 - React Storybook has been ignored
 - Added very small amount of tests
 - Avoided in details work of accessibility
+- Image ratio might not be perfect, the dummy images have been taken from lorem picsum with different sizes